No the IRS Fresh Start Program Doesn’t Include Penalty Abatement – Sorry

 Almost every person who contacts me asks about getting rid of IRS penalties.
 There are two reasons I think this happens:

-2. Many have been falsely led to believe the IRS's Fresh Start Program allows for some new, magical way to reduce or eliminate IRS penalties.
+Many people have been falsely led to believe the IRS's Fresh Start Program allows for some new, magical way to reduce or eliminate IRS penalties.

 As for the second reason, I blame the tax resolution “experts” who use the veiled promise of penalty relief to take advantage of people who aren't sleeping well and are desperate to hear good news.
 These “experts” will use a subtle tongue slip to take money.
 There is no such thing as IRS penalty relief under the IRS Fresh Start Program.